EndPointCorp/end-point-blog/2021/06/23/dotnet-5-web-api.html.md

     postgres
 ```

-Here we'er asking docker to run a new container based on the latest `postgres` image, name it `vehicle-quote-postgres`, specify the port to use the default PostgreSQL one, make it accessible to the local network (with the `--network host` option) and finally, specify a few environment variables that the `postgres` image uses when building our new instance to set up the default database name, user and password (with the three `-e` options).
+Here we're asking Docker to run a new [container](https://docs.docker.com/get-started/#what-is-a-container) based on the latest `postgres` [image](https://docs.docker.com/get-started/#what-is-a-container-image) from [DockerHub](https://hub.docker.com/_/postgres), name it `vehicle-quote-postgres`, specify the port to use the default PostgreSQL one, make it accessible to the local network (with the `--network host` option) and finally, specify a few environment variables that the `postgres` image uses when building our new instance to set up the default database name, user and password (with the three `-e` options).

-After docker is done working its magic, you should be able to access the databse with something like:
+After Docker is done working its magic, you should be able to access the databse with something like:

 ```sh
 $ docker exec -it vehicle-quote-postgres psql -U vehicle_quote